 This group aims to be a counterweight to the Eurocentricity of much of the academic theory that we encounter in university and in everyday life.
 We plan to critically read and discuss theorists from outside the traditional academic canon, with a particular focus on writers from the majority world (i.e. not Europe and North America), and writers who identify as Black and/or as people of colour.

-What do I need to know before I come to one of your sessions?
+What do I need to know before I join a session?

 Other than that, you do not need to have any qualifications in order to participate.
 Most of the readings will be accessible to any compassionate human being.